-Buyer’s guides educate prospects on terms, features, and conditions they must consider before making the purchase.
+Buyer’s guides educate prospects on terms, features, and conditions they must consider before purchasing.
 By helping your potential clients find a product that suits their budget and needs, you can help minimize buyer’s remorse and improve their experience with your brand.

 Providing clients with the information they need also encourages them to stay on your website and learn more about your products.
 As they do, they may eventually buy from your store, thus helping improve conversion rates.

 But if they cannot find the data they need or are unhappy with your content, they will leave your site.
 They may also switch to your competitors’ stores to search for more information and decide to buy from them instead.

 To help you create a useful buyer’s guide, below are five critical steps in crafting actionable content and how to promote it.

 5 Steps in Creating an Effective Buyer’s Guide for Your Ecommerce Store

 1. Identify Your Customer